HiveMQ Installation on Cloud Service Providers

 • Select IPv4 for the IP address type.

 • In Networking mapping, configure your VPC and availability zones according to your needs.
-Best practise is to choose all availability zones.
+Best practice is to choose all availability zones.

 • In Listeners and routing, select TCP as the Protocol of the listener, enter 1883 as the Port, and your target group as the Default action.